This post may contain affiliate links, view our disclosure policy for details.

 Related Post: My Sister, Nana

-While I understand for some saying they are “parenting” takes on another meaning, for me it transformed my caregiving from resentful and confusing to joyful and all encompassing.
+The idea of role reversal or parenting our parents leaves a bad taste with many caregivers.
+However, there are times when viewing ourself as a kind of parent might be beneficial.
+For me it transformed my caregiving from resentful and confusing to joyful and all encompassing.
 When I say I’m “parenting” my MIL, I mean:

 - I respond to chaos and outbursts rather than react